AlexanderSix/the-corkboard/readme.md

 # If you run in the background, you can see the logs with:
 docker-compose logs -f

-# Migrate the database in the container
+# "Shell" into the app container
 docker-compose run --rm app /bin/bash

-# Now inside the container
+# Now inside the container, migrate the database
 php artisan migrate

+# Also, symlink the storage directory into the public directory
+php artisan storage:link
 ```

 ## Connecting to the Database